Displaced children in Al-Malka camp. Photo: Khalid Al-Banna/NRC

 NRC's operation

-NRC assists people who have fled their homes, the communities who host them, and those who return to rebuild their lives.
+NRC assists people who have fled their homes as well as host communities and those who wish to return home.

-We respond to needs in a holistic manner.
-Alongside programming, we use advocacy approaches to available legal frameworks.
-We encourage states, parties to conflict and local authorities to uphold their legal obligations towards people affected by displacement.
+We respond in a holistic manner to ensure a principled, efficient, effective and accountable response and encourage all stakeholders and duty bearers to uphold their legal obligations towards people affected by displacement.

 NRC EducationEducation